 Culture-to-Community program, a great way for international students to become more involved with the community.
-The program connects international students at Memorial with provincial students from kindergarten to grade 12 in an effort to increase knowledge, understanding, and respect of cultural differences.
-Through the program, Memorial's international students will visit schools, often in rural parts of the province, affording them the opportunity to explore areas of the province that they may not have had the opportunity to otherwise.
+The program connects international students with provincial students from kindergarten to grade 12 in an effort to increase knowledge, understanding, and respect of cultural differences.

 Family program, which provides assistance to international students arriving at Memorial with their families.
-This program provides assistance with a number of family-related concerns, including: family health care; schools for children; family tax benefits; and parenting resources, among others.
+Areas of assistance include: family health care; schools for children; family tax benefits; and parenting resources, among others.
 In addition, events and programs, such as The Back to School Program and a number of monthly events, are provided.